// Tools

 --scopes <scopes> Comma-separated scopes (required).
 See Scopes.

---endpoint <slug> Restrict key to a specific endpoint slug
+--endpoint-id <uuid> Restrict key to a specific endpoint UUID (not a slug).

 --expires <date> Expiration date in ISO 8601 format (e.g., 2026-12-31T00:00:00Z)

-Delete an API key.
-The key is immediately invalidated.
+Revoke an API key.
+The key is immediately deactivated (the underlying row is marked is_active=false; it is not hard-deleted).
+Revoked keys remain visible to xeroctl keys --include-inactive.
 A confirmation prompt is shown by default.

 bash